 Specifically, ZTA 21-10 clarifies the language found under the Specifications for Accessory Structure Setbacks in the Standard Method Development Standards Tables for the agricultural, rural residential, and residential zones.
-The previous language, while interpretated by county agencies to read that the cumulative footprint of accessory structures shall not exceed 50% of the footprint of the main building, was determined by the courts to instead allow each individual accessory structure to have a footprint of accessory structures is measured as a cumulative footprint, allowing the code to better match historic interpretations.
+The previous language, while interpretated by county agencies to read that the cumulative footprint of accessory structures shall not exceed 50% of the footprint of the main building, was determined by the courts to instead allow each individual accessory structure to have a footprint up to 50% of the main building's footprint.
+This ZTA adjusts the language to clearly specify the footprint of accessory structures is measured as a cumulative footprint, allowing the code to better match historic interpretations.
 The amended language further clarifies that accessory dwelling units, covered under Section 3.3.3.C. are separate from accessory structures and do not count toward the cumulative limits.